 - Details and description of the pet (to avoid unapproved replacements)

-Property owners are a not unjustified with the fear that allowing pets on the basis that there have been many incidents where the owner is left paying to repair significant damage exceeding the bond held.
-It’s a fear that is compounded by the fact that most landlord insurers do not cover pet damage.
+Property owners are not unjustified with the fear of allowing pets because there have been many incidents where the owner is left paying to repair significant damage exceeding the bond held.
+It’s a fear compounded by the fact that most landlord insurers do not cover pet damage.

-The good news is, there is landlord insurance available on the market that will cover pet related damage.
+The good news for investors is that there is landlord insurance available on the market that will cover pet-related damage.
 EBM Rent Cover, have recently updated their policy to now automatically provide policyholders with up to $65,000 to cover pet damage in all new policies issued from 1 February and in all renewals from 1 April.
 And unlike other insurers, they do not need the pet to be named on the lease, it just needs to be owned by the tenant.

-The only other requirement they have is that the landlord/Property Manager inspects the property within six months of the initial lease and at least annually thereafter.
+The only other requirement is that the landlord/Property Manager inspects the property within six months of the initial lease and at least annually after that.
 Our office conducts inspections every 3-6 months which is more than adequate to comply.
 The conditions are far from onerous for a cover that could make the decision to go pet-friendly an easier one.

 If you are interested to know more, contact us on 03 63344433 or EBM insurance on 1800 661 662.